Pasiphaë: Marriage and children

 Pasiphaë was given in marriage to King Minos of Crete.
 With Minos, she was the mother of Acacallis, Ariadne, Androgeus, Glaucus, Deucalion, Phaedra, Xenodice, and Catreus.

-After lying down with the Cretan Bull, she gave birth to the "star-like" Asterion, who became known as the Minotaur.
+After having sex with the Cretan Bull, she gave birth to the "star-like" Asterion, who became known as the Minotaur.

 Mythology

 Birth of the Minotaur

 Minos was required to sacrifice "the fairest bull born in its herd" to Poseidon each year.
-One year, an extremely beautiful bull was born, Minos refused to sacrifice this bull, and sacrificed another, inferior bull instead.
-As punishment, Poseidon cursed his wife Pasiphaë to experience lust for the white, splendid bull.
+One year, an extremely beautiful snow-white bull was born: the Cretan Bull.
+Minos refused to sacrifice the animal, and sacrificed another, inferior bull instead.
+As punishment, Poseidon cursed Pasiphaë to experience lust for the Cretan bull.

 Ultimately, Pasiphaë went to Daedalus and asked him to help her mate with the bull.
 Daedalus then created a hollow wooden cow covered with real cow-skin, so realistic that it fooled the Cretan Bull.
 Pasiphaë climbed into the structure, allowing the bull to mate with her.
 Pasiphaë fell pregnant and gave birth to a half-human half-bull creature that fed solely on human flesh.
 The child was named Asterius, after the previous king, but was commonly called the Minotaur ("the bull of Minos").

 The myth of Pasiphaë's coupling with the bull and the subsequent birth of the Minotaur was the subject of Euripides's lost play the Cretans, of which few fragments survive.
 Sections include a chorus of priests presenting themselves and addressing Minos, someone (perhaps a wetnurse) informing Minos of the newborn infant's nature (informing Minos and the audience, among others, that Pasiphaë breastfeeds the Minotaur like an infant), and a dialogue between Pasiphaë and Minos where they argue over which between them is responsible.
-Pasiphaë's speech defending herself is preserved, an answer to Minos' accusations (not preserved) in which she excuses herself on account of acting under the constraint of divine power, and insists that the one to blame is actually Minos, who angered the sea-god.
+Pasiphaë's speech defending herself is preserved, an answer to Minos's accusations (not preserved) in which she excuses herself on account of acting under the constraint of divine power, and insists that the one to blame is actually Minos, who angered the sea-god.